 Key principles of ministry at Mountain

-The Graphic Designer should be a person who is:
+The Film Director should be a person who is:

 - Able to equip others for ministry.
 Believing God has gifted every believer for ministry, we actively seek to discover and unleash those gifts in practical ways wherever possible.
 This ministry position exists not only to accomplish work in a specific area of need, but also to empower others for meaningful ministry.